1946

 Article 62.

-The second paragraph of the preceding article supplies also to the Diet approval required for the conclusion of treaties, the international conventions and agreements.
+The second paragraph of the preceding article applies also to the Diet approval required for the conclusion of treaties, and international conventions and agreements.

 Article 63.